1996 NCAA Division I men's basketball championship game

 This was the first time the national championship game was held in the Greater New York Area since 1950.
 This was also the last men's national championship game to be held in a basketball/hockey-specific facility.
 Every Men's National Championship Game since then has been held in a domed stadium (usually built for football) because of NCAA venue capacity requirements.
 Therefore, this was the last time the national championship game was held in the Greater New York Area, or anywhere else in the Northeastern United States.

+Kentucky defeated Syracuse 76–67 to win their first national championship since 1978.
 Kentucky star Antoine Walker faced off against former high school teammate, Donovan McNabb, in the national championship against Syracuse University.
 McNabb would later gain fame as a quarterback with the Philadelphia Eagles.